tpaviot/ProcessScheduler/docs/pinedo.md

 ps.ObjectiveMinimizeIndicator(target=ind, weight=1)
 ```

-returns the following result:
+The resulting schedule

 ![Pinedo333PSGanttSol](img/pinedo_example_3_3_3_gantt_solution.svg){ width="100%" }

-Confirms that "The optimal schedule is 3, 4, 5, 1, 2 with $\sum{U_j = 2}$" and "Note also that there may be many optimal schedules".
+confirms that "The optimal schedule is 3, 4, 5, 1, 2 with $\sum{U_j = 2}$" and "Note also that there may be many optimal schedules".

 ## Example 3.4.5 (Minimizing Total Tardiness)